OpenSenseAction/OPENSENSE_sandbox/README.md

 ## Run environment locally

-To run the code locally and/or to contribute to this repository, you need to set up the `conda` environment defined in the file `environment.yml` which is also used by mybinder to build the environment that you run online.
+To run the code locally and/or to contribute to this repository, you need to set up the `conda` environment defined in the file `environment.yml` (located in the [seperated environment repository](https://github.com/OpenSenseAction/OPENSENSE_sandbox_environment)) which is also used by mybinder to build the environment that you run online.

 First, you need to have `conda` installed.
 If this is you first installation of `conda` we recommend to start with the `mambaforge` installer which is available for Windows, Linux and Mac [here](https://github.com/conda-forge/miniforge#mambaforge).
 Note that "mamba" is just a faster implementation of "conda", and "forge" refers to the fact that you will use the community packages from the [conda-forge "channel"](https://conda-forge.org/), which has a  larger choice of scientific Python and R packages than the default conda "channel".